webplatform/docs/community/zurich_aug_2013/index.md

 -   The "do what you want" group ;-)

-### HTML elements
+### <span>HTML elements</span>

 There are a lot of HTML elements we want to cover on WebPlatform, and we have only really investigated the tip of the iceberg so far.

 To get started with HTML elements:

--   Read the HTML element milestone plan at [http://docs.webplatform.org/wiki/WPD:Projects/HTML\_Element\_Milestone](http://docs.webplatform.org/wiki/WPD:Projects/HTML_Element_Milestone), which includes ideas of what to work on.
+-   Read the HTML element milestone plan at <http://docs.webplatform.org/wiki/WPD:Projects/HTML_Element_Milestone>, which includes ideas of what to work on.
--   Read our guide to creating HTML element pages at [http://docs.webplatform.org/wiki/WPD:HTML\_Element\_Guide](http://docs.webplatform.org/wiki/WPD:HTML_Element_Guide).
+-   Read our guide to creating HTML element pages at <http://docs.webplatform.org/wiki/WPD:HTML_Element_Guide>.
 -   Choose what HTML elements you want to work on, and let us know — we'll track who is working on what, so that there are no overlaps.
 -   Get started.

-### CSS Property references
+### <span>CSS Property references</span>

 We've worked on a lot of the CSS property pages already, but we need your help to get closer to finishing the job!

 To get started with CSS property references:

--   Read our guide to creating CSS property reference pages at [http://docs.webplatform.org/wiki/WPD:CSS\_property\_guide](http://docs.webplatform.org/wiki/WPD:CSS_property_guide)
+-   Read our guide to creating CSS property reference pages at <http://docs.webplatform.org/wiki/WPD:CSS_property_guide>
--   Read the CSS project plan, at [http://docs.webplatform.org/wiki/WPD:Tasks/CSS\_Property\_Milestone](http://docs.webplatform.org/wiki/WPD:Tasks/CSS_Property_Milestone)
+-   Read the CSS project plan, at <http://docs.webplatform.org/wiki/WPD:Tasks/CSS_Property_Milestone>
--   Have a look at our CSS Web Platform Wednesday docs at [http://docs.webplatform.org/wiki/Meta:web\_platform\_wednesday](http://docs.webplatform.org/wiki/Meta:web_platform_wednesday) for ideas of what to work on.
+-   Have a look at our CSS Web Platform Wednesday docs at <http://docs.webplatform.org/wiki/Meta:web_platform_wednesday> for ideas of what to work on.
 The "Past reports" section at the bottom contains more ideas.
 -   Choose a set of CSS properties you want to work on, and let us know — we'll track who is working on what, so that there are no overlaps.

-### Do what you want
+### <span>Do what you want</span>

 If you don't like the idea of working on CSS or HTML docs, please have a think about what else you'd like to do.
 You could: